General Playhouse Audition Information

 When you first arrive at the Playhouse (on the day of auditions), you will be asked to fill out an audition form.
 The form asks for basic information, such as name, address, phone number, height, etc. There is also a space where you may indicate your previous experience, as well as an area where you may list your possible rehearsal conflicts (times and days during which you may not be available between the date of auditions and performance dates).
 Often, it is with this information we develop our rehearsal schedule.
 If a list of available characters is provided, refer to the list to see which characters may be within your capabilities, or age range.
 Please fill this form out as completely (and honestly) as possible.

 For most Playhouse productions, you will be asked to read from the script.
 When reading a scene, you will be asked to go onto the stage and read with others auditioning.
 You may be asked to do this more than once.
-(While the Playhouse does not make copies of the script available in advance, you can often research the show on your own, so that you are somewhat familiar with the story and its characters.)
+(While the Playhouse does not always have copies of the script available in advance, you can often research the show on your own, so that you are somewhat familiar with the story and its characters.)

 If the production is a musical, and you are auditioning for a singing role, you will be asked to sing a short song, or a section of a song, that you are comfortable with.
 While most directors will encourage you to sing any song you choose, some will ask you to sing a song from the show.
 If that is the case, that information will be released in advance.
 We usually ask that those singing bring with them sheet music in the appropriate key for our accompanist, or a CD (without other voices–like a karaoke CD) to sing with.